 ITEMS YOU SHOULD BE PREPARED TO GIVE THE LENDER:

 Each lender typically has their own documents and forms required for short sale.
-Contact our office- we know what each individual lender requires.
+Contact any of our offices – We know what each individual lender requires.

 We encourage you to consult an attorney and tax professional in regards to the possibility of a deficiency judgment or possible tax obligations.
 Some lenders pursue deficiency judgments after closings, and can issue you a 1099 based on the amount of the loan that was forgiven.
 It is important you understand all aspects of a short sale before moving forward.